-The Choristers of St Mary Magdalene (also known as the Junior Choir) is part of the Choral Foundation scheme beginning in September 2017.
-We will be looking for enthusiastic children who love to sing and would like to supplement their school education with a stimulating musical education.
+The Choristers of St Mary Magdalene (also known as the Junior Choir) is part of the Choral Foundation scheme that began in September 2017.
+We are always looking for enthusiastic children who love to sing and would like to supplement their school education with a stimulating musical education.

-The Junior Choir will be made up of boys and girls between the ages of 8 and 16, and will sing in church services with the adult choir twice a month during term time.
-Additionally, choir rehearsals will be weekly during term time, with Choristers not expected, nor restricted from singing during major festivals and holy weeks.
+The Junior Choir is be made up of boys and girls between the ages of 8 and 16, and they sing in church services with the adult choir twice a month during term time.
+Choir rehearsals are be weekly during term time (Thursdays), with Choristers not expected, nor restricted from singing during major festivals and holy weeks.

-The main point of contact for the Choristers is the Director of Music, Alexander Knight, who will run rehearsals and direct the music for services.
-Rehearsals and services will teach the Choristers a variety of music and styles, as well as vocal technique and music theory that will prove invaluable to their musical education.
-Choristers will also benefit from the strong sense of community at St Mary Magdalene, as well as gaining a natural self-confidence that comes from performing.
+The main point of contact for the Choristers is the Director of Music, Alexander Knight, who runs rehearsals and directs the music for services.
+Rehearsals and services teach the Choristers a variety of music and styles, as well as vocal technique and music theory that prove invaluable to their musical education.
+Choristers also benefit from the strong sense of community at St Mary Magdalene, as well as gaining a natural self-confidence that comes from performing.

-The commitment during term time will be as follows:
+The commitment during term time is as follows:

 - First Sunday of the month: Morning Eucharist – 8:45am rehearsal, 9:30am-10:30am service